Nealcly/BiLSTM-LAN/README.md

 # LAN
- Hierarchically-Refined Label Attention Network for Sequence Labeling
+ Hierarchically-Refined Label Attention Network for Sequence Labeling (EMNLP 2019)
  # to do